AhmedMohamedAbdelaty/ATC_01067658105/README.md

 Try it now: [https://zesty-maire-ahmed-muhammed-e26b0e5b.koyeb.app](https://zesty-maire-ahmed-muhammed-e26b0e5b.koyeb.app)

-We're running this on **Koyeb** with a **Neon** PostgreSQL database.
+- We're running this on **Koyeb** with a **Neon** PostgreSQL database.
 The setup gives us fast loading times, automatic updates, and secure connections.

-## Documentation Links
-- For backend setup and configuration, see [Backend README](backend/README.md)
-- For frontend setup and information, see [Frontend README](frontend/README.md)
-- For API documentation, access `/swagger-ui/index.html` when the backend is running
+- Sometimes the app might take a bit to start up, especially if it's been idle for a while cuz of the free tier limitations.

-# If you prefer Docker setup
+# Using Docker to run the app

 1. Create a `.env.docker` file in the root directory with the following environment variables:
    ```properties